rleekin/kubectl-basics/kubectl/step12.md

-If you want to sort the information output, this flag is helpful:
+If you want to sort the output of queries, you can use the `--sort-by` flag:

 `kubectl get pod --sort-by=.` by some data point.

-In this case, let's sort by name
+In this case, let's sort by Pod IP
-`kubectl get pod --sort-by=.metadata.name`{{execute}}
+`kubectl get pod -o wide  --sort-by=.status.podIP`{{execute}}

-You should see the pods in descending order.
+You should see the Pods IP addresses are listed in descending order.